 Just make sure to take extra special care of it if you’re borrowing clothes from someone else.

-Sewing your own clothes isn’t time-saving, but it can be money saving if you buy fabric when it’s discounted and reuse patterns or even make your own.
+Sewing your own clothes isn’t time-saving, but it can be money-saving if you buy fabric when it’s discounted and reuse patterns or even make your own patterns.

 I’m not a seamstress, but I’m gradually improving my skills with each garment I make.
 I made a lovely top out of Japanese Lawn that I picked up for $3 a metre from Spotlight on sale using this pattern (I LOVE the SIS BOOM patterns!)

-If you’re just learning to sew or you want to take it to the next level, Craftsy has a whole range of sewing classes including sewing with knits, patternmaking (this would save heaps on sewing and your clothes would fit perfectly), sewing pants, sewing underwear…you can learn just about anything.
+If you’re just learning to sew or you want to take it to the next level, Craftsy (no Blueprint) has a whole range of sewing classes including sewing with knits, patternmaking (this would save heaps on sewing and your clothes would fit perfectly), sewing pants, sewing underwear…you can learn just about anything.
+Alternatively, you can learn just about anything on YouTube for free.

 You don’t need to spend a lot of money to have a fashionable wardrobe.
 Savvy shopping and knowing what you will need before you need it, giving you plenty of time to shop around, will save you from paying full retail price ever again.